-Enables or disables RAID for the SATA controller integrated in the GIGABYTE SATA2 chip or configures the SATA controller to AHCI mode.
+Enables or disables RAID for the SATA controller integrated in the JMicorn JMB362 chip or configures the SATA controller to AHCI mode.

-- IDE Disables RAID for the SATA controller and configures the SATA controller to IDE mode.
+- ▶ IDE Disables RAID for the SATA controller and configures the SATA controller to IDE mode.
 (Default) - AHCI Configures the SATA controller to AHCI mode.
-Advanced Host Controller Interface (AHCI) is an interface specification that allows the storage driver to enable advanced Serial ATA features such as Native Command Queuing and hot plug.
+Advanced Host Controller Interface (AHCI) is an interface specification that allows the storage driver to enable advanced Serial ATA features such as Native Command Queuing and hot plug. - ► RAID Enables RAID for the SATA controller.